mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

-## Summary of the thesis motivation and structure
+## Summary of the thesis motivation

 ### Recap of motivation